All Episodes

 They're all voting for Obama.

-All your Jewish friends are voting Obama.
+All your Jewish friends are voting for Obama.

-And they're so it's white guilt?
+So it's white guilt?

 I think so.

-I think it yes, I do.
+I think it, yes, I do.

-Well, who's gonna know?
+Well, who's going to know?

-Uh what do you mean who will know?
+What do you mean, who will know?

 The vote is private.